b.13 October 1899 d.16 December 1973

 He was Chairman of a number of Government scientific committees, of the Ministry of Agriculture, Fisheries and Food, of DSIR, of the War Office, and was one of the first members of the Clinical Research Board of the Medical Research Council.
 He was a devoted member of the Board of the National Research Development Corporation.

 Charles Dodds served the Royal College of Physicians for some years as Harveian Librarian and then in 1962 received its supreme honour, being elected President, the first to hold the office who was laboratory based and not engaged in clinical practice.
 His reign at the College came at a difficult and anxious time with the occupation of the new College and a widening of its interests.
-To it he brought his inevitable facility for attracting the interest and support of influential friends and generous donors, and he did a great service towards t"
+To it he brought his inevitable facility for attracting the interest and support of influential friends and generous donors, and he did a great service towards the stabilization of the finances of the College, his most notable contribution being the foundation of "The Friends of the College".

 (Volume VI, page 151)